Starting school is an exciting time for your child, and it helps to be prepared.

 Learning is based on our ability to take in and process sensory information, combined with motor skills and coordination.
 Success in the classroom, and throughout life, depends on a good foundation of

 These foundations, built in the first seven years of a child’s life, prepare them for lifelong learning in all areas – social, emotional, physical, behavioural and academic.

 Learning happens when we are relaxed and able to take in and process new sensory information.

-Children who struggle with academic learning often show signs of anxiety.
-They may become easily overwhelmed in a busy classroom.
+Children who struggle with academic learning often show signs of anxiety, becoming easily overwhelmed in a busy classroom.
 This

-Reading is a complex process, requiring sensory and motor skills to be able to work together.
-Your child needs to be able to sit still, maintain balance, move their eyes across the page, and listen all at once.
+Learning to read is a complex process, and requires your child to have a good foundation of sensory and motor skills.
+They need to be able to sit still, maintain balance, move their eyes across the page, and listen all at once.
 It helps if they are developmentally ready for this to happen without too much stress.